The Right Elements for Your Perfect Piece

+At Stoneline Designs, we design contemporary conference tables, but we also design contemporary credenzas.
 Are you planning on purchasing a contemporary credenza for your office or home office?
-Here are a few questions to consider in designing your credenza:
+Here are a few questions to consider in designing yours:

 Ventilation is often overlooked when designing a credenza, but it is critically important.
 Electronic equipment outputs a surprising amount of heat.
 In an enclosed space the heat can build up to such a level that it can crash or even permanently damage your electronics.
 Proper ventilation will ensure that eletronic components stored inside your credenza do not overheat.